badbubble/BubbleOS/README.md

 BubbleOS is a demonstration operating system for personal educational purposes, aimed at providing insight into the fundamentals of operating system development.

-This OS is based on materials from [here](https://github.com/plctlab/riscv-operating-system-mooc).
 ## Overview
 This project serves as a practical learning resource for those interested in understanding the essentials of OS development.
 It offers a hands-on approach to exploring concepts like task scheduling, memory management, and basic I/O operation.